aminul91/aminul91-Academic_Unibamberg/Trajectory data analysis project/implementation/README.md

 # Trajectory data anaysis project

 **Implementation**
-1.Here to algorithm DBSCAN and distance based algorithm implemented on the data set for detecting staypoint 2.We defined stay point in a way if a user stays in a point minimum 600 second for distanced based algorithm 3.We create clusters with minimum 10 points and 0.02 km for dbscn.Then the centre of cluter we defeined as stay point 4.In this way we found staypoints with two different algorithm for public dataset and our collected dataset.THen we compared and evaluated the result
+1.Here to algorithm DBSCAN and distance based algorithm implemented on the data set for detecting staypoint</br>
+2.We defined stay point in a way if a user stays in a point minimum 600 second for distanced based algorithm </br>
+3.We create clusters with minimum 10 points and 0.02 km for dbscn.Then the centre of cluter we defeined as stay point </br>
+4.In this way we found staypoints with two different algorithm for public dataset and our collected dataset.THen we compared and evaluated the result </br>

-Initial steps cluster plotting codes at graph has been attcahed for DBSCAN at the folder "  Plot_cluster_initial step". for a single file has been checked.
+Initial steps cluster plotting codes at graph has been attcahed for DBSCAN at the folder "  Plot_cluster_initial step".</br>
+for a single file has been checked.</br>
-The final implementaion and commit process of DBSCAN is present in staypoint_detection_dbscan.py and geolife_staypoint_detection.py file
+The final implementaion and commit process of DBSCAN is present in staypoint_detection_dbscan.py and geolife_staypoint_detection.py file</br>

 **Uploading data to the database**
 1. Download geolife from this [https://heremaps.github.io/pptk/tutorials/viewer/geolife.html](url)